cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 Activation and deactivation
 ============================

 Because :ref:`continuous-views` are continuously processing input streams, it is useful to have a notion of starting and stopping that processing without having to completely shutdown PipelineDB.
-This level of control is accomplished by the :code:`ACTIVATE` and :code:`DEACTIVATE` commands, which are synonymous with "play" and "pause".
+This level of control is provided by the :code:`ACTIVATE` and :code:`DEACTIVATE` commands, which are synonymous with "play" and "pause".
 When a :code:`CONTINUOUS VIEW` is *active*, it is actively reading from its input streams and incrementally updating its result accordingly.
 Conversely, an *inactive* :code:`CONTINUOUS VIEW` is not reading its input streams and is not updating its result.

 .. important:: If a :code:`CONTINUOUS VIEW` is inactive, any events written to its input streams while it's inactive will never be read by that :code:`CONTINUOUS VIEW`, even after it is activated again.
+Other active :code:`CONTINUOUS VIEW` s reading from the same input streams will continue to read events regularly, of course.

 ACTIVATE
 -----------

+Here's the syntax for the :code:`ACTIVATE` command:

 .. code-block:: pipeline